Theory of rare-earth Kramers magnets on a Shastry-Sutherland lattice: dimer phases in presence of strong spin-orbit coupling

-For Kramers systems, all the three spin components are magnetic dipoles that directly couple to the external magnetic field.
-As the dipole axes of different sites only depend on their sublattices indices, for simplicity here we only consider four rare-earth sites within a unit cell, where each sites are labeled by their sublattice indices $i$ ($i=0,1,2,3$).
+Finally we consider the Zeeman coupling of local moments to the external magnetic fields $H_\textrm{Zeeman}$. it is shown that all the three spin components are magnetic dipoles that directly couple to the external magnetic field.
+As the dipole axes of different sites only depend on their sublattices indices, for simplicity here we only consider four rare-earth sites within a unit cell, where each site is labeled by its sublattice index $i$ ($i=0,1,2,3$).
 The general form of the Zeeman coupling takes the form